tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/管理云硬盘/扩容云硬盘/扩展分区及文件系统（Linux）_intl_en.md

 ## Prerequisites
->!Extending the file system may affect existing data.
-We strongly recommend that you manually [create a snapshot](https://intl.cloud.tencent.com/document/product/362/5755) to back up your data before the operation.
+>!Expanding the file system may affect existing data.
+We strongly recommend that you manually [create a snapshot](https://cloud.tencent.com/document/product/362/5755) to back up your data before the operation.
->
+To protect your existing data, we have added two options to umount existing partitions and run fsck for a filesystem check during the expansion process.
+You can choose to use them as needed.
 - You have [expanded the cloud disk capacity](https://intl.cloud.tencent.com/document/product/362/5747).
 - You have [mounted the cloud disk](https://intl.cloud.tencent.com/document/product/362/32401) to a Linux CVM and created a file system.
 - You have [logged in to](https://intl.cloud.tencent.com/document/product/213/5436) the Linux CVM on which you want to expand partitions and the file system.